 Sarah Phillips – is a cliniQ greeter and director.

 Leo Robinson – Leo is a cliniQ greeter and coordinates the greeting service.
 He is a qualified social worker and has a background of working in homelessness, mental health, and LGBTQ+ services.

-Vince Turner – Vince is Director and Company Secretary and a BACP registered integrative counsellor, who qualified at Greenwich University gaining a postgraduate diploma.
+Vince Turner – Vince is cliniQ Finance Director, Company Secretary and Lead Counsellor.
+He is a BACP registered integrative psychotherapist, who qualified at Greenwich University gaining a postgraduate diploma.
 In 1991 he attended an HIV and AIDS client-centred counselling course at the Terrence Higgins Trust where he became a Gay Men’s and Sexual Health counsellor.
 Vince’s experience includes: ten years as a bereavement counsellor; and two years at SWISH, the clinic for sex workers.
 He runs a private practice and is a supervisor at Lewisham Bereavement Counselling.
 Vince’s special interests are; social exclusion and trauma affecting gender non-binary people, and integrating mindfulness practice and energy therapies with counselling.